 - 20 out of 23 presidential elections, the stock market predicted the outcome.

 That’s an 86.95% accuracy rate.
 So, if you’re inclined to wager on elections with your friends, this may give you a leg up.
 That is, unless they know the secret too.

 Presidential Elections and the Stock Market, Take it all in Stride…and with a Grain of Salt!

 As I was researching all the data for this article, one thing became painfully apparent to me.
 The best strategy in a presidential election year is the strategy you developed based on what’s important to you.
 Period.
 Trying to invest or make investment decisions around presidential elections and the stock market is a fool’s errand.
 There are many people with opinions, studies, papers, and strategies that will tell you they’ve got this all figured out.
 They don’t, just like the examples I cited earlier.

 I encourage you if you’re inclined to do some research here, do so with an open mind and take it all with a grain of salt.
 After all, there are no functioning crystal balls, and Vegas wasn’t built with the money of the winners.

 Here’s wishing you a happy, healthy, and prosperous 2020 filled with love, laughter, and joy!

-If you have worries about uncertainty during this upcoming election cycle, please give us a call at 913-393-1000 or fill out the form below.
+If you have worries about uncertainty during this upcoming election cycle, please give us a call at 913-393-1000 or schedule a complimentary consultation below.
 We’re here to help you understand how your retirement plan will react to certain market circumstances.